Gates of Ishtar

 Gates of Ishtar: Pioneers of Swedish Melodic Death Metal

 Gates of Ishtar was a seminal Swedish melodic death metal band that emerged from the fertile Gothenburg scene in the mid-1990s.
-The group is celebrated for their influential 1996 album A Bloodred Path, a cornerstone release that helped define the genre's signature sound of aggressive riffing fused with melancholic melody.
+The group is best known for their influential 1996 album A Bloodred Path, a record that solidified their reputation alongside genre giants and continues to be celebrated by fans of European extreme metal.

 Early career